CommonGateway/XxllncZGWBundle/README.md

 4.  **Cronjob**
     *   There is a cronjob which can be activated (check isEnabled) if all cases and casetypes need to be synced from the zaaksysteem source.
 Currently this is always disabled as we dont need all data from the xxllnc api.

-Once you have completed these steps, the XxllncZGW Admin UI should be fully configured and the project is ready to be used.
+Once you have completed these steps, the XxllncZGW Gateway UI should be fully configured and the project is ready to be used.

 ## Commands